microsoft/botframework-components/packages/Teams/README.md

 # Microsoft.Bot.Components.Teams

-Actions and triggers for working with the Microsoft Teams channel from your BOt Framework bot.
+Actions and triggers for working with the Microsoft Teams channel from your Bot Framework bot.
 This package contains:

 - Triggers for responding to Microsoft Teams specific events, like Messaging Extensions, Task Modules, and other invokes.
 - Actions for sending Teams-specific activities.